 Hooper had previously been involved with the Superb Four, but turned his attention to this machine in 1921.
-The machine was a lightweight fitted with a 125cc four-stroke engine fed by a Willis carburettor, set in a duplex frame with short leading-link front forks.
+The machine was a lightweight fitted with a 125cc four-stroke engine fed by a Willis carburettor, set in a duplex frame suspended by forks with a short leading-link.
 It had a forward facing engine with a horizontal cylinder and claimed an output of 2hp at 5,000rpm.

-In July of 1921, the machine was reviewed and illustrated, and it was also reported that it would be produced in large numbers at a London works.
+In July of 1921 it was reported that the machine would be produced in large numbers at a London works.

 If you have further information or a query related to this page, please contact us